1

 Physical Demands and Work Environment

-The physical demands and work environment described here are representative of those that must be met and/or encountered by an employee to successfully perform the essential functions of this job.
+The physical demands and work environment described here are representative of those that must be met and or encountered by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.
-While performing the duties of this Job, the employee is regularly required to talk or hear.
-The employee is frequently required to stand; walk; use hands to finger, handle, or feel and reach with hands and arms.
-The employee is occasionally required to sit; climb or balance and stoop, kneel, crouch, or crawl.
+The employee will be regularly required to sit, demonstrate dexterity to handle or feel, speak, and hear.
+The employee is occasionally required to stand, walk, and reach with hands and arms.
 The employee must occasionally lift and/or move up to 10 pounds.
-Specific vision abilities required by this job include close vision, distance vision, color vision, peripheral vision and depth perception.
-While performing the duties of this job, the employee is occasionally exposed to moving mechanical parts.
+Specific vision abilities required close vision, distance vision, color vision, peripheral vision, depth perception and ability to adjust focus.
+While performing the duties of the job, the employee is occasionally exposed to moving mechanical parts and vibration.
 The noise level in the work environment is usually moderate.

 FlightSafety is an Equal Opportunity Employer/Vet/Disabled.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, or disability.